 Airplane mode disables all radio transmission: cell, Wi-Fi, Bluetooth, and GPS simultaneously.

-To be safe, also disable Wi-Fi and Bluetooth individually — on some devices airplane mode does not fully disable these.
+Also manually disable Wi-Fi and Bluetooth — on some devices airplane mode does not fully disable these.

-Why it matters: No transmission means no location ping means no data to sell.
-This is the most reliable method.
-It is simple and free.
+Why this works: No transmission means no location ping means nothing to log or sell — this is the most reliable method and it costs nothing.

 Section 05 — The Fight